-We think of this nine-day tour, with its comfortable accommodation and marvelous natural surroundings, as a prescription for the late-winter blues, and the medicine is especially easy to take because our starting point, Barranquilla, is just a short two-and-a-half-hour nonstop flight from Miami.
+We think of this nine-day tour, with its comfortable accommodation and marvelous natural surroundings, as a prescription for the winter blues, and the medicine is especially easy to take because our starting point, Barranquilla, is just a short two-and-a-half-hour nonstop flight from Miami.

-New for 2025, this tour can be taken in conjunction with Colombia: The Chocó.
+This tour can be taken in conjunction with Colombia: The Chocó.

 Day 1: The tour begins at 6 pm this evening in Barranquilla.
 Night in Barranquilla.

 By now it will be hot so we’ll retreat to our cool vehicle and drive toward Santa Marta and then Riohacha, stopping for lunch on the way.
-In the afternoon, just before arriving in Riohacha, we’ll explore the semi-arid vegetation of the Los Flamencos National Park.
+In the afternoon, just before arriving in Riohacha, we’ll explore a semi-arid part of the Los Flamencos National Park.
 The thorny and almost leafless vegetation here hosts an amazing selection of beautiful species.
 One of the most striking is the White-whiskered Spinetail, but the competition is stiff as other amazing birds occur as well, including Vermilion Cardinal, Orinocan Saltator, Bare-eyed Pigeon, Chestnut Piculet and Trinidad Euphonia.
 Night in Riohacha.

-After lunch we’ll wend our way towards the village of Minca in the foothills of the Sierra Nevada.
+After lunch we’ll drive towards the village of Minca in the foothills of the Sierra Nevada.
 On the way, we’ll look especially for the restricted-range Black-backed Antshrike, but also Pale-eyed Pygmy-tyrant, Chestnut-capped Warbler, Panama Flycatcher, and Bicolored Wren.
 With some luck we might even find a flock of Military Macaw, and the bright red morph of Red-tailed Squirrel would be a brilliant addition to our mammal list.
 Night above Minca.

-After our time at the feeders and on the hotel grounds, we’ll begin our drive toward the lovely Mountain House Lodge, where we’ll spend three nights.
+We’ll have lunch at a countryside hotel where, after some great food and while we sip an after-lunch cup of Colombian coffee, we’ll be distracted by wonderful birds possibly including Steely-vented Hummingbird, White-vented Plumeleteer, Crimson-backed Tanager and Buff-throated Saltator coming to the feeders.
+When we run out of time at the feeders and on the hotel grounds, we’ll begin our drive toward the Mountain House Lodge.
 The last part of the road is rough and high-clearance four-wheel vehicles are necessary to reach the lodge.
-Night at Mountain House.
+Night at Mountain House Lodge.

 Days 6-7: The Sierra Nevada de Santa Marta is an isolated mountain massif that rises directly from the Caribbean up to about 18,700 feet.
 Around 30 range-restricted species occur in these mountains, and we have good chance of seeing more than 20 of them!
 There are also many endemic subspecies, reflecting colonization, then differentiation, from the main Andean chain.

 Day 8: Unfortunately, we’ll have to leave our wonderful mountain home and drive back to Barranquilla.
-On the way, we’ll have a full morning to bird in the Santa Marta foothills, covered by patches of shade-grown coffee and rainforest, looking for any last species we may still be missing.
-The trees will probably be full of boreal migrants, including the common Tennessee Warbler and Rose-breasted Grosbeak, and perhaps rarer ones such as Golden-winged Warbler or Olive-sided Flycatcher.
+On the way, we’ll have a full morning to bird in the Santa Marta foothills, covered by patches of shade-grown coffee and rainforest, looking for any last species we may be missing.
+The trees will probably support boreal migrants, including the common Tennessee Warbler and Rose-breasted Grosbeak, and perhaps rarer ones such as Golden-winged Warbler or Olive-sided Flycatcher.
 Among the resident species, we’ll have a great chance to find our last Santa Marta endemic, the Antbird, as well as Yellow-backed Oriole, Orange-billed Nightingale Thrush, and Spectacled Tyrannulet.
 We’ll arrive in Barranquilla in the late afternoon.
 Night in Barranquilla.

 Day 9: The tour concludes this morning in Barranquilla.